 Shoot your photo outdoors: Unless you have access to studio lighting, you’ll likely get better photos outdoors with natural lighting.
 Shooting just before sunset or right after sunrise can give your photos a nice warm glow, but if you’re shooting in the middle of the day, try to avoid direct sunlight, which can be a bit harsh.

 Choose the background carefully: Although it can be fun to have a Christmassy background in your photo, it’s best to avoid busy backgrounds that may distract from the subject of the photo.
 Nature backgrounds usually work quite well, but failing that, a plain brick wall or open space can do the trick.

 You don’t have to match: It can be tempting to get the whole family dressed up in red cardigans and Santa hats, but for a more natural-looking photo, you might be better off letting everyone choose their own outfits.

 If you’re looking for a gift the whole family can enjoy together over the holidays, consider making your own photo jigsaw puzzle.
 Get creative this Christmas.
 Our Ravensburger puzzles showcase your favourite photos, from memorable places to family get togethers.
 View them here.
 It can be as simple or as elaborate as you want it to be, depending on the ages of the recipients.

 5. Photo books or early readers

-Photo books make great gifts for relatives, but they’re also a lovely way to look back on all the highlights of your year together.
-If you have kids, another way to get creative with photos is to put together a picture book or alphabet book with some of your child’s favourite things, friends and family members.
+Photo books make great gifts for relatives, but they’re also a lovely way to look back on all the highlights from the past year.
+If you have kids, another way to get creative with your family photos is to put together a photo book or alphabet book with some of your child’s favourite things, as well as friends and family members.
 This can be a fun way to get your kids excited about learning to read, and also makes for a lovely keepsake once they get older.